 Since 1992, the Young Harris Beekeeping Institute (YHBI) has been the single most comprehensive opportunity in the Southeast for concentrated training in all aspects of practical beekeeping.
 Held on the beautiful campus of Young Harris College (Young Harris, GA) in the Blue Ridge Mountains, the YHBI is a three-day event (see Schedule of Events, below) with separate curricula for beginners and more experienced beekeepers, as well as a plethora fun, optional activities.

-In addition, the program is proud to host respected, regional purveyors of queen honey bees, honey bee nucleus hives & packages, beekeeping equipment & supplies, arts, crafts and books.
-Their attendance offers the convenience to YHBI participants of browsing among a wide variety of wonderful resources and gifts without concern over shipping charges.
-Among the vendors scheduled for the 2014 YHBI are the following - contact them now to put in your orders to be picked up (free of shipping!) at the program on May 16-17:
+In addition, the program is enhanced by respected, regional purveyors of queen honey bees, honey bee nucleus hives & packages, beekeeping equipment & supplies, arts, crafts and books.
+While YHC & UGA are neither affiliated with nor endorse any vendors, their attendance offers a convenience to YHBI participants of browsing among a wide variety of beekeeping-related resources and gifts without concern over shipping charges.
+Feel free to contact the expected 2015 vendors now to put in your orders for pick-up (free of shipping!) at the program on May 15-16: